HoneyTyagii/video-audio-upload-application/README.md

 2. **MongoDB**: Install MongoDB locally or use MongoDB Atlas.
 Download MongoDB from [mongodb.com](https://www.mongodb.com/).

-3. **AWS Account**: Sign up for an AWS account if you don't have one already.
+3. **AWS Account**: Sign in to the AWS Management Console: Go to [AWS Management Console](https://aws.amazon.com/console/). suppose you don't have one already.
 Configure AWS S3 to store uploaded files.
-Get your AWS access keys.
+Get your AWS Access Key ID and Secret Access Key.

 ### Backend Setup